 Each of us is then exposed to ionizing radiation and toxic chemicals that can cause genetic damage.
 As mutated cells reproduce, more tissue is affected until illness manifests.

-Nutritional balancing programs help reverse this process of degeneration.
-What occurs with nutritional balancing, and does not occur much with either medical drugs or most holistic and naturopathic medical care, is that the rate of DNA reproduction and protein synthesis, and the accuracy of protein synthesis, improve dramatically, in time.
+Development programs help reverse this process of degeneration.
+What occurs with development, and does not occur much with either medical drugs or most holistic and naturopathic medical care, is that the rate of DNA reproduction and protein synthesis, and the accuracy of protein synthesis, improve dramatically, in time.

 This process slowly improves the quality of all tissues of the body and can allow the body to remove all diseased, toxic, mutated, and otherwise damaged proteins, hormones and enzymes from the body.
-This is truly remarkable and a wonderful benefit of a nutritional balancing program.
+This is truly remarkable and a wonderful benefit of a development program.

 to thousands of times the amount of toxic metals as has occurred in past

 industrial use of toxic metals, coal-burning power plant emissions, sealed